 Rufous Hummingbird

-A rufous hummingbird will migrate from their winter habitats in Western Mexico and follow the Pacific flyway north into California, arriving in Alaksa by May for breeding.
-By July, Rufous hummingbirds begin their migration back south by following the mountains and taking advantage of late blooming alpine flowers.
+Rufous hummingbirds will migrate from their winter habitats in Western Mexico and follow the Pacific flyway north into California, arriving in Alaska by May for breeding.
+By July, rufous hummingbirds begin their migration back south by following the mountains and taking advantage of late blooming alpine flowers.

-With this large migration pattern and their tiny bodies, rufous hummingbirds present many challenges for scientists to research.
+With this large migration pattern and their tiny bodies, rufous hummingbirds present many challenges for scientists to study.

 Hummingbird approaching a trap at the Alaska Wildlife Conservation Center.